 Signs that a hermit crab is preparing to molt include:

 - Eating and drinking more than usual

 - Digging a lot

-- Exoskeleton fading to a dull gray
+- The exoskeleton is fading to a dull gray

 - Glazed, milky look in the eyes

-With no shell, a hermit crab is vulnerable.
-Keep it alone with a selection of new shells.
-Once a shell has been chosen, return the hermit crab to its friends.
+With no shell, a hermit crab is vulnerable, so keep it alone with a selection of new shells.
+Once a shell has been chosen, you can return the hermit crab to its friends.

 If you notice one particular hermit crab is constantly being ousted from its shell, consider rehoming it.

-Sometimes, hermit crabs just want a change of scene.
-They may change their shell for increased mobility, greater protection, or just boredom.
-Hermit crabs like variety in their lives.
+Sometimes, hermit crabs want a change of scenery, so they change their shells for increased mobility, greater protection, or boredom.
+So, offer an array of different shapes and sizes.

 How Do Hermit Crabs Choose Their Shells?

-Any permanent mobile home for hermit crabs must meet four key criteria.
+Any permanent mobile home for hermit crabs must meet four key criteria: